gumyr/cq_warehouse/README.md

 In addition, to allow screws that have no recess (e.g. hex head bolts) to be countersunk the gap around the hex head which allows a socket wrench to be inserted can be specified with:
 - `socket_clearance` (float = 6 * MM)

-Each screw instance creates a set of properties that provide the Solid CAD object as well as valuable parameters, as follows (values intended for internal use are not shown):
+Each screw instance creates a set of properties that provide the Compound CAD object as well as valuable parameters, as follows (values intended for internal use are not shown):

 - `clearance_drill_sizes` - see [Clearance, Tap and Threaded Holes](#clearance-tap-and-threaded-holes)
 - `clearance_hole_diameters` - see [Clearance, Tap and Threaded Holes](#clearance-tap-and-threaded-holes)
-- `cq_object` (cq.Solid) : cadquery Solid object
+- `cq_object` (cq.Compound) : cadquery Compound object
 - `head_diameter` (float) : maximum diameter of the head
 - `head_height` (float) : maximum height of the head
 - `nominal_lengths` (list[float]) : nominal lengths values